thizsucc/BHPS/README.md

 ## Contribution:
-Thank you for the team that have contributed to the development of this app!
+Thank you for the team that have contributed to the development of this website!

 <a href="https://github.com/Kushiro79/SD_G01_03_LearnSphere_Educational_Social_Media/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Kushiro79/SD_G01_03_LearnSphere_Educational_Social_Media" />